hashicorp/terraform-provider-azurerm/website/docs/d/api_management.html.markdown

 * `gateway_regional_url` - Gateway URL of the API Management service in the Region.

 * `public_ip_addresses` - Public Static Load Balanced IP addresses of the API Management service in the additional location.
 Available only for Basic, Standard and Premium SKU.

 ---

+A `identity` block exports the following:

+~> **Note:** User Assigned Managed Identities are in Preview

+* `type` - Specifies the type of Managed Service Identity that is configured on this API Management Service.

+* `identity_ids` - A list of IDs for User Assigned Managed Identity resources to be assigned.

+---